-Pete Dye designed the courses at Kohler for the pros, and for only the highest level of competition.
-Granted, I was the highest handicap in my groups each time, but I played those tipped-out rounds with buddies who are all low (0-4) single-digit ex-hockey players and hit the ball a mile, and everyone struggled.
+Pete Dye set up the back tees at Kohler for the pros, and for only the highest level of competition.
+Granted, I was the highest handicap in my groups each time, but I played those tipped-out rounds with buddies who are all low (plus-to-4) single-digit ex-hockey players and hit the ball a mile, and everyone struggled.

-Dye designed the courses at Kohler for a fabulous golf experience from 6,200-6,850 yards, then stretched them to 7,200-plus on the back of required heroic shots.
+Dye designed the courses at Kohler for a regular player to have a fabulous golf experience from 6,200-6,850 yards, then stretched them to 7,200-plus on the back of required heroic shots.

 I get the whole “I want to play what the pros play” sentiment, but you’ll have a much more enjoyable experience if every tee shot you hit doesn’t require your very best result, and if all your approach shots aren’t low irons with a ton of wind.
 The greens are challenging enough!

-As a 4- and 9-handicap, the blue tees were plenty of challenge for Joe and me, and in fact we moved to the greens following the front nine for some less stressful tee shots.
+As a 4- and 8-handicap, the blue tees were plenty of challenge for Joe and me, and in fact we moved up to the greens following the front nine for some less stressful tee shots.

 The course starts out adjacent to the new Baths development, with the opening hole playing around an inland pond to the right.
 Save for the water hazard, O/B left and an undulating green, the first is your welcoming handshake before some really challenging golf holes.